Austin Hedges Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.54 team ERA that ranks 24th across all league pitching staffs.
+- The Dodgers have the 22nd-ranked team ERA across all MLB pitching staffs (4.51).

-- The Dodgers rank 18th in baseball in home runs surrendered (96 total, 1.2 per game).
+- Dodgers pitchers combine to allow 96 total home runs at a clip of 1.1 per game (to rank 18th in baseball).

-- His last appearance was on Wednesday against the Colorado Rockies, when the lefty went six scoreless innings while giving up just one hit.
+- His last time out was on Friday against the Colorado Rockies, when the righty tossed five innings, surrendering three earned runs while allowing seven hits.

+- In three games this season, the 23-year-old has amassed an ERA of 2.65, with 6.4 strikeouts per nine innings.
+Opponents are batting .172 against him.

 © 2023 Data Skrive.
 All rights reserved.